remixed123/startproject_cc3200_ti-rtos/README.md

 StartProject Library
 -------------------

-There is a library included (startproject.c) which contains many useful functions that are required when developing applications with the CC3200.
+There is a library included (startprojectlibrary.c) which contains many useful functions that are required when developing applications with the CC3200.
 These include mDNS, device names, MAC address, date and time and more.